ReShape: a decoder for hypergraph product codes: Preliminaries and notation

 where $e_r$ is valid if and only if $H_X e_r = s$ and it is correct if and only if it belongs to the homology class of the minimum weight operator with syndrome $s$.
 Because for an operator $Z[e]$ its weight equates the Hamming weight of the vector $e$, the $Z$-decoding problem for CSS codes can be reformulated exactly as done for the classical decoding problem in Eq.~\eqref{eq:classical_decoding}.
 Explicitly, given $s$, find the minimum weight solution to the linear equation $H_X e = s$.
 The $X$-decoding problem is derived from Eq.~\eqref{eq:css_decoding} by duality, exchanging the role of $X$ and $Z$.

 It goes without saying that, if any CSS code defines two classical parity check matrices, the converse is also true.
-Namely, starting from any two binary matrices $H_1, H_2$ such that $H_1 H_2^T = 0$, it is well defined the CSS code with $H_X = H_1$, $H_Z = H_2$.
+Namely, starting from any two binary matrices $H_1, H_2$ such that $H_1 H_2^T = 0$, this defines a CSS code with $H_X = H_1$, $H_Z = H_2$.
 If the classical linear code with parity check $H_i$ has parameters $[n, k_i, d_i]$, the associated quantum code code has parameters $[[n, k_1 + k_2 - n, d_x, d_z]]$ where $d_x \ge d_2$ and $d_z \ge d_1$.
 A review on quantum codes can be found, for instance, in \cite{roffe2019quantum, NC01b}. \\

 In this article we focus on a sub-class of CSS codes, the hypergraph product codes \cite{tillich14, bravyi14, audoux2015tensor, zeng2019higher}.
-We give a minimal description of these codes in Sec.~\ref{sec:main} and we refer the reader to App.~\ref{app:hpg_codes} for a more detailed presentation.
-We study some homology invariants for the logical operators of the hypergraph product codes in Sec.~\ref{sec:algebraic_properties}.
+We give a minimal description of these codes in Section \ref{sec:main} and we refer the reader to Appendix \ref{app:hpg_codes} for a more detailed presentation.
+We study some homology invariants for the logical operators of the hypergraph product codes in Section \ref{sec:algebraic_properties}.
 These invariants are the algebraic core upon which we design a decoder for these codes, the ReShape decoder.
-We prove that ReShape is an efficient and correct decoder for adversarial noise in Sec.~\ref{sec:reshape}.
-We conclude with some consideration on the performance of ReShape under stochastic noise in Sec.~\ref{sec:stochastic}.
+We prove that ReShape is an efficient and correct decoder for adversarial noise in Section \ref{sec:reshape}.
+We conclude with some consideration on the performance of ReShape under stochastic noise in Section \ref{sec:stochastic}.